 “The Society is a large, untapped resource—good for Montana, good for the economy, good for capturing tourism.”—MHS patron

 While looking to the past, the ultimate obligation of the Montana Historical Society is to Montana’s future.
-To fulfill that obligation, the leaders of the Society have developed a bold vision—one that provides greater access to our treasures in an expanded and welcoming facility that increases our service to Montana and improves access to the collections.
+To fulfill that obligation, the leaders of the MHS have developed a bold vision—one that provides greater access to our historical treasures in an expanded and welcoming facility that increases our service to all of Montana.
 A larger facility and stronger fiscal health will ensure the Montana Historical Society will always collect, preserve, interpret, and display the stories that have shaped our lives and our land.

 The Montana Heritage Center—the new home for the Montana Historical Society—has been designed to capture the grandeur and excitement of Montana itself.
 After years of hard work, consensus-building, and careful design, we have arrived at plans that unite six Montana Historical Society programs in two buildings with one vision—to celebrate Montana’s history and provide greater access for Montanans and our visitors.